ELL A055N: Advanced Pronunciation

 Course Objectives

-- 3. Students will apply knowledge of word stress to idiomatic structures and unfamiliar words.
+- 1. Students will apply knowledge of word stress rules to contrast nouns, verbs, and numbers.

 - 6. Students will show understanding of the effect of a wide range of intonation patterns on meaning.